-We are making these lumbar pillows to go with the cushions we made in our How to Recover a Bullnose Patio Cushion tutorial (300004XHT).
+We are making these lumbar pillows to go with the cushions we made in our How to Recover a Bullnose Patio Cushion tutorial (#300004XHT).
 The existing brown lumbar pillows weren’t in bad shape, but they no longer coordinated with our new teal seat cushions.
 So we used the old pillows for patterning and then borrowed their stuffing.
-Since our pillows are going to be outdoors, we’re using a Waverly® Sun N Shade fabric, Santa Maria Mimosa.
-This fabric features 500 hour UV protection and up to 1500 hours of light fastness, which makes it a great choice for patio pillows.
+Since our pillows are going to be outdoors, we’re using an indoor/outdoor upholstery fabric.
+Performance fabrics have excellent UV and water resistance, which makes them a great choice for patio pillows.

 - Polyester Fiberfill #104467

 - UV Polyester Thread